8 Home Buying Myths You Need to Move Past

-Buying a home is really expensive.
-Now is not a good time to buy.
-Is there any truth to these scary home buying myths?
-Or, are they just voices in your head discouraging you from what really is possible?
-Either way, there are home buying myths many renters relate to...when maybe they shouldn’t.
+Buying a home is expensive.
+Now isn't a good time to buy.
+Maybe there’s some truth to these scary home buying myths.
+Or, maybe they’re voices in your head discouraging you from what's possible.
+Either way, there are home buying myths people relate to when maybe they shouldn’t.

-Move past these five home buying myths and start seeing just how affordable homeownership is!
+Move past these eight home buying myths and start seeing just how affordable homeownership is!

 1. You need to make a 20% down payment

-No, you do not have to put 20% of the home purchase price down.
-Times have changed and there are loan programs designed with first-time home buyers in mind.
+No, you do not have to make a 20% down payment.
+Times have changed, and there are loan programs designed with first-time home buyers in mind.
 Even if you are ready to make a large down payment, it still may be in your best interest to weigh all options.
-Some of which include:

-Apply for down payment assistance - which is offered through a number of different state and local agencies as well as public and private sponsors.
-They can be grants or loans.
-Either way, they offer great incentives to become a homeowner.
-You don’t even have to be a first-time home buyer to qualify!
+Apply for down payment assistance.
+Check with state and local agencies.
+They can offer grants or loans.
+And, you don’t have to be a first-time home buyer to qualify!

-Go with mortgage insurance - which is sometimes considered a mortgage swear word.
-After all, it seems so unnecessary.
-That’s not the case, though.
-Mortgage insurance can be beneficial, as it increases your purchase power and allows you to keep your hard-earned money in savings.
-Plus, if you choose a loan program with private mortgage insurance, it can be canceled once you reach a certain loan-to-value (LTV).
+Go with mortgage insurance.
+Mortgage insurance can increase your purchase power and allow you to keep your hard-earned money in savings.
+Plus if you choose a loan program with private mortgage insurance, it can be canceled once you reach a certain loan-to-value (LTV).

-Bottom line: A down payment may seem like the only way to get a competitive interest rate or a small monthly payment, but it’s not.
-Things like credit history, income, and current debt affect your loan program (and ultimately payments), too.
-You’ll find the greatest success by calculating how much house you can afford or monthly mortgage payments.
-Better yet, get an even more clear picture of what you can afford by speaking with a salary-based mortgage consultant.
+Home buying fact: A down payment may seem like the only way to get a competitive interest rate or low monthly payment, but it’s not.
+Things like credit history, income, and debt affect your loan program (and ultimately payments), too.
+Find success by calculating how much you can afford.
+Better yet, speak with a dedicated mortgage consultant.
 This way your needs are top of mind, and there’s no pressure.

 2. It’s cheaper to rent than own